spences10/personal-goals/this-week.md

 and as a result have not been able to concentrate on anything longer than five minutes.
 I have spent the majority of this week on the sofa watching Netflix.

+**20180131:** Used Gatsby image to lazy load project images on my portfolio, it took a lot longer than anticipated, I nearly gave up but my cohort mar-bi encourgaed me to take another look and that was all I needed to make the breakthrough, such a win when that happens 👏 🙏

 **[View history 👵👴](history.md#history)**